In focus: the additive response to COVID-19

 Keep up with the latest news from the additive manufacturing community, find out more about the risks associated with 3D printing PPE and listen to our podcast panel discussion as we discuss the additive response to COVID-19, as well as life after the pandemic.

 Plus, watch this space for exclusive content from the Journal of 3D Printing in Medicine.
-If you would interested in submitting to the journal, please email the Managing Editor, Adam Price-Evans, directly at: [email protected]
+If you would interested in submitting to the journal, please email the Commissioning Editor, Heather Jones, directly at: [email protected]

 Do you have anything you would like to share about your team’s additive response to COVID-19 or have a story to share with the medical 3D printing community?
 Let us know – email the Editor, at [email protected]